-Senna was born in Sao Paulo, Brazil to wealthy family, who supported his aspiration to race.
-He began driving karts from an early age.
+Senna was born in Sao Paulo, Brazil to a wealthy family, who supported his aspiration to race.
+He began driving karts at an early age.
 His earliest recorded race was a fun go-kart race, aged four.
 He drew a lot for pole position and won his race.
 Aged 17, he won the South American Kart Championship.

 In the early 1980s, he moved to England to further his motor racing career.
 In 1981, he won the British Formula Ford 1600 championship.
 It was around this time that he settled on his mothers’ maiden name of Senna – rather than the much more common de Silva, which was his father’s name.

 In 1982, he made further progress, winning the European and British Formula Ford 2000.
 With a growing reputation as a skilled driver, he received testing from various Formula One Teams, such as Williams and McLaren, but because of intense competition, his first Formula One Team was Toleman, who Senna drove for in 1984.